 What about small businesses?

-Small and medium businesses are in a fantastic position in relation to the pay gap issue.
-Whilst the number of employees means that you don’t have to legally or publicly publish your data yet, addressing equality of pay couldn’t be easier whilst your business is still relatively small, and it needs to happen everywhere not just in the bigger companies.
+As a small or medium business, you are in a fantastic position to take action to close any gender pay gap that currently exists in your organisation.
+Whilst the number of employees means that you don’t have to legally or publicly publish your data yet, addressing equality of pay will be easier whilst your business is still relatively small, and will give you time to tackle any issues.

 There are a few steps you can take to crack this nut and get your ducks in order so you’re one step ahead of the game.
 When the company grows to over 250, or the legislation changes to include smaller businesses, you can be quietly smug, safe in the knowledge that you have it all in hand.
 In doing so there are almost certainly added benefits for the business too!